dqops/dqo/docs/reference/yaml/monitoring/column-daily-monitoring-checks.md

 ___

-## ColumnComparisonDailyMonitoringChecksSpecMap
+## ColumnUniquenessDailyMonitoringChecksSpec
-Container of comparison checks for each defined data comparison.
-The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
- Contains configuration of column level comparison checks.
-Each column level check container also defines the name of the reference column name to which we are comparing.
+Container of uniqueness data quality monitoring checks on a column level that are checking at a daily level.